jw2249a/2017-bayes-audit/2017-code/README.md

 (extreme risk), the risk associated with stopping the audit now and accepting the reported election outcome as correct.

-At the end of each stage, each risk measurement is performed.
+Audit Central determines when each risk measurement is performed.

 The measured risk is compared against a specified **risk limi** (such as 0.05);
 if the measured risk is less than the specified risk limit, we say